 They show the importance of not just what we do, but how we do it and who is involved.
+All three goals are underpinned by Māori values.

 A detailed statement of these values can be found on page 28 of this strategy.